List of national museums

-A national museum is a museum maintained and funded by a national government.
+A national museum can be a museum maintained and funded by a national government.
 In many countries it denotes a museum run by the central government, while other museums are run by regional or local governments.
+In the United States, most national museums are privately funded and operated, but have been designated by Congress as national institutions that are important to the country.
 In other countries a much greater number of museums are run by the central government.

 The following is an incomplete list of national museums: